To develop full, proportional shoulders, you have to make rear delt exercises a priority.

 1. Hold a dumbbell in your right hand.

-2. Plant your left knee and arm firmly on a bench, your right foot on the floor a foot or two from the bench, and let your right arm (the one holding the dumbbell) hang straight down toward the floor).
+2. Plant your left knee and hand firmly on a bench, your right foot on the floor a foot or two from the bench, and let your right arm hang toward the floor.

 3. Keeping your back straight, pull the dumbbell upward until it touches your torso, and then return the dumbbell to the starting position.